Mike Curtis

 Contact: [email protected]

-Mike joined the British Antarctic Survey in 1993 and conducted nine Antarctic and sub-Antarctic field seasons studying a number of Palaeozoic to Mesozoic age fold belts, as well as dyke emplacement associated with the Karoo plume.
-In 1997, Mike participated in a joint UK University – GEUS expedition to southwest Greenland to study the Northwestern Border Zone of the Ketilidian Orogen.
-He was awarded the Polar Medal in 2011.
+Mike joined the British Antarctic Survey in 1993 and subsequently undertook nine Antarctic and sub-Antarctic field seasons, studying a number of Palaeozoic–Mesozoic fold belts as well as dyke emplacement associated with the Karoo plume.
+In 1997, he participated in a joint UK university–GEUS expedition to southwest Greenland to investigate the Northwestern Border Zone of the Ketilidian Orogen.

 Latest Publications